Felix-Nilsson/gpt-internship/README.md

 ## 🤝 Acknowledgments

-We would like to thank Isak Barbopoulos at Sahlgrenska for supervising this project and providing guidance.
+We would like to thank Isak Barbopoulos at Sahlgrenska for supervising this project and providing guidance.test